-Rachael Ray is the like your favorite down-to-earth foodie friend, but with all the fame and fortune of a Hollywood icon.
-Her relaxed charisma and buoyant enthusiasm for yummy, inexpensive, and easy food have made her a hugely successful syndicated television star.
-Also a best-selling author of a dozen cookbooks and founder of the Every Day with Rachael Ray magazine, Ray modestly describes her life as a "happy accident."
+Rachael Ray is like a good down-to-earth foodie friend, but with all the fame and fortune of a Hollywood icon.
+Her relaxed charisma and buoyant enthusiasm have made her a hugely successful syndicated television star, as well as best-selling author of a dozen cookbooks and founder of the Every Day with Rachael Ray magazine.
+Despite this, Ray modestly describes her life as a "happy accident."

 Rachael Ray: Born to Cook

 Unswayed by the glamour of the urban culinary arts life, she moved back upstate and became the chef at a gourmet market, Cowan & Lobel.
-To increase sales, Ray taught her 30-Minute Mediterranean Meals classes that were so popular, the CBS Albany TV station decided to air them.
+To increase sales, Ray taught her 30-Minute Mediterranean Meals classes.
+The classes were so popular that the CBS Albany TV station decided to air them.
 Two regional Emmy's and 10,000 local book sales later, Ray's career had taken off.

 On Her Way to the World Famous Chefs' Club

-Since then, Ray's reputation as a bright, creative, and high-energy chef with enormous charm and a remarkably accessible personality, continues to earn Emmy awards and high praise from the likes of Forbes, Time, and Newsweek Magazines.
-For Rach, as she's affectionately referred to, it's all about being someone her audience can relate to, as in, "If Rachael Ray can do it, then so can I." Not a traditional top chef culinary school graduate, her can-do popularity lies in the fact that she makes fast, easy, and inexpensive food, and shows her "messes as well as her successes."
+Since then, Ray's reputation as a bright, creative and high-energy chef with enormous charm and a remarkably accessible personality continues to earn Emmy awards and high praise from the likes of Forbes, Time, and Newsweek Magazines.
+For Rach, as she's affectionately referred to, it's all about being someone her audience can relate to, as in, "If Rachael Ray can do it, then so can I." Her can-do popularity lies not only in her food and recipes, but in her relatable media portrayals, which show her "messes as well as her successes."